 delegates from across the State.
 An article published in The Age makes mention of a proposal to divide the banding community into districts administered by the VBA (“VICTORIAN BANDS.,” 1930).
 This proposal was to be discussed at the next VBA State conference but there is no indication as to whether this proposal was enacted.

-Just over a year later in April 1931, news broke of a new organisation to be formed called the Victorian Bands’ League.
+Just over a year later in April 1931, news broke of a new organization to be formed called the Victorian Bands’ League.
 This new league was to be formed by a number of metropolitan bands who were agitating to have a headquarters of banding in Melbourne.
 The Argus newspaper was one of the first to break the news and reported on the meeting listing all the metropolitan bands who were initially involved:

 At a meeting attended by representatives of 28 metropolitan bands last night, it is decided that a new organisation to be known as the Victorian Bands’ League should be formed.
 Delegates from Collingwood Citizens, Malvern Tramways, Brunswick City, Coburg City, Prahran City, Richmond City, Footscray City, Essendon Citizens, Heidelberg Municipal, Mentone Citizens, Fitzroy Municipal, Jolimont Workshops, St Kilda City, Kew District, Northcote Citizens, Williamstown City, Sunshine District, Caulfield District, Metropolitan Fire Brigade and Ringwood bands stated that those bands would join the new league.
 Delegates from the Hawthorn City, Kingsville and Yarraville, St. Vincent de Paul’s, Oakleigh City, Kensington, Preston City, Returned Soldiers and Reservoir bands state that the subject would be discussed officially by the committees.
 It is understood however that within the next few days these bands will signify their intention to associate themselves with the new league. (“VICTORIAN BANDS LEAGUE.,” 1931)

-A subsequent meeting of the VBA in May 1931 acknowledged the formation of the new league, but was buoyed by the support of band associations from Queensland, South Australia, New South Wales and Tasmania (“VICTORIAN BAND ASSOCIATION.,” 1931).
+A subsequent meeting of the VBA in May 1931 acknowledged the formation of the new league but was buoyed by the support of band associations from Queensland, South Australia, New South Wales and Tasmania (“VICTORIAN BAND ASSOCIATION.,” 1931).
 The official decision of this VBA meeting was to treat the new league with “indifference” (“INTERSTATE BANDS TURN DOWN NEW LEAGUE,” 1931).

 The VBL, in a proactive move, sent its officers into country areas to meet with district bands.
-In June they headed to the Goulburn Valley region and met with representatives from the Shepparton, Kyabram and other bands and in July travelled to Bendigo to attend a conference of Bendigo bands (“NEW BAND LEAGUE.,” 1931; “VICTORIAN BANDS,” 1931).
+In June they headed to the Goulburn Valley region and met with representatives from the Shepparton, Kyabram and other bands and in July traveled to Bendigo to attend a conference of Bendigo bands (“NEW BAND LEAGUE.,” 1931; “VICTORIAN BANDS,” 1931).
 The VBL had simple, but effective messages for these country networks; that the VBA wasn’t functioning properly for Victorian banding and the VBL wanted to set up district associations and competitions.
 The result of these meetings was that the Goulburn Valley bands were enthused by the new league and apparently bands attending the Bendigo conference promised that they would affiliate with the VBL.

 In August, the VBL had its first substantial endorsement when the South Australian Band Association (SABA) broke away from its affiliation with the VBA and decided to endorse the VBL (“CONTROL OF BRASS BANDS,” 1931).
 It’s interesting to note that only a few months earlier in May, SABA had apparently indicated that it still supported the VBA.

-It was in September that the VBL showed off its strength when it organised a massed bands event to be held at the MCG.
+It was in September that the VBL showed off its strength when it organized a massed bands event to be held at the MCG.
 The Sporting Globe newspaper enthusiastically reported on this event, shown by these extracts from the article:

 Under the auspices of the newly-formed Victorian Bands’ League, a concert will be given at the Melbourne Cricket Ground tomorrow by 30 massed bands, which will march through the city, starting at 2.15.